The Level Lifter Challenge - A MathFactLab Game

 It's a very simple game:

-1. Draw a T-chart headed with the name of each class or group.
+- On the whiteboard or on an easel, draw a T-chart headed with the name of each class or group.

-3. The class/group with the most level-ups wins.
+- The class/group with the most level-ups wins.

 When I run it, the winning class each day earns two minutes toward an end-of-week bonus recess, but any small prize will do.
 (In truth, the competition itself gets the students more excited than the prize.)